MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience.
+The EnableThirdPartyAddress parameter specifies whether you're using third-party reporting tools in Outlook instead of Microsoft tools to send messages to the Exchange Online reporting mailbox.
 Valid values are:

-- $true: The Microsoft integrated reporting experience is disabled in favor of a third-party product for user submissions.
-Set the EnableReportToMicrosoft parameter to the value $false, and use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the reporting mailbox.
+- $true: The Microsoft integrated reporting experience is enabled, but third-party tools in Outlook send reported messages to the Exchange Online reporting mailbox.
+You also need to set the EnableReportToMicrosoft parameter value to $false.
+To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlets.
-- $false: You're not using a third-party product for user submissions.
-Set the EnableReportToMicrosoft parameter to the value $true to enable the Microsoft integrated reporting experience.
+- $false: Third-party reporting tools in Outlook aren't used.

 ```yaml
 Type: Boolean